Lemon Swirl® Bush Lantana

 Lantana camara 'Variegata'Item #5687 USDA Hardiness Zone: 9 - 11

 Profuse color year-round!
-Showy lemon-yellow blooms contrast beautifully with chartreuse-edged foliage.
-Useful as substitute for annuals in flower beds or pots.
-Excellent low hedge or accent shrub.
+Showy lemon yellow blooms contrast beautifully with chartreuse-edged foliage.
+Very useful as a colorful substitute to annuals in flower beds or pots.
+An excellent low hedge or accent shrub.
+Evergreen in frost-free areas; treat as an annual elsewhere.